WithoutATowel/sjphotography-rebuild/README.md

 4. Comment toggle gallery/templates/show_collection.html to use photo.image.name instead of photo.image.url

-RANDOM NOTES
-"sjspencer" is the "project", and "gallery" is the "app".
-One project can have many apps.
-Admin...
-  Username --> email
-  Password --> young muscle

-  Username --> LDAP
-  Password --> formula + Dad
-- Worried that the requirements.txt file is full of junk?
-You can delete it and run "pip freeze > requirements.txt" to automatically generate a new one based on what's already installed.
-Note that this will not work for a fresh download from github... in that scenario, the existing requirements.txt file dictates what gets installed.

 FILE STORAGE
 - settings.py "MEDIA_ROOT" setting defines where files are stored.
 - The "collections" model definition can further specify a subfolder, but because it doesn't, uploaded files are stored where "MEDIA_ROOT" specifies.